 - Choose your approach.
 Will you perform external or internal benchmarking or both?
 If you choose internal benchmarking, will you track historical changes?

 - Collect benchmarking data.
-For retail, data may come from such sources as surveys, reports, third-party benchmark providers or inventory management systems.
+For retail, data may come from such sources as surveys, internal dashboards, reports, third-party benchmark providers or inventory management systems.

 - Analyze the collected data to determine benchmarks.